CIT2202/intro-to-oop-php/intro-to-oop-notes.md

 When we declare the properties of a class they can either be public, private or protected.
 * **Public**.
 The default, any code can access the property.
 * **Private**.
 Only code inside the class definition can access the property.
 * **Protected**.
 Only code inside the class or child classes can access the property.
-This will make sense when we look at inheritance (in a later weeks).
+This will make sense when we look at inheritance (in a later practical).

 ### What's wrong with public properties
 It is generally considered good practice to make properties private.
+The following class is used to create Module objects e.g. if we were building a student record system for the university.
 Here's an example of what can go wrong if properties are declared public.
 ```php
 class Module{
     public $code;